Best Cheap Health Insurance in Minnesota (2026)

-HealthPartners has the best health insurance in MN.
-The company's Silver plans start at $347 per month before discounts.
+HealthPartners has the best and cheapest health insurance in MN, with Silver plans starting at $379 per month before discounts.

 Find Cheap Health Insurance Quotes in Minnesota